 Some companies are having no trouble accessing consumers’ credit information to issue new or renew auto, homeowner and renter insurance policies.
-However, other companies have told consumers they're unable to see credit information.
-Regardless, insurance companies are not allowed to raise your premiums solely because your credit is frozen.
+However, other companies are informing consumers through an "adverse action notice" that they're unable to see the consumer's credit information and as a result, will increase their premiums.

 How will I know if my insurer raised my premiums because my credit is frozen?

 Insurers are required to notify consumers if their credit history affects their insurance premiums.
 This is called an “adverse action notice” and they have to send it to you within 30 days of the premium change.
 If you receive an adverse action notice, you should call your insurance company and find out exactly why your premiums went up.